Published March 2020

 Under pandemic/catastrophic conditions, physicians' office practices would likely be seriously affected.

 Physicians are encouraged to prepare themselves and their practices.
 This may include familiarizing themselves with the recommendations and guidelines issued by relevant authorities and agencies.
 In light of those recommendations, they should also adopt appropriate procedures and obtain the required supplies.

 Patient care concerns

 Physicians may require help in coping with potentially large numbers of sick or injured patients, and so may delegate more medical acts to staff.
-Patients may be reluctant to attend physicians' offices, making it necessary to provide patients with advice more often by telephone or in the "field."
+It may not be necessary or possible for physicians to see patients directly in their offices; however, physicians can still provide patients with advice by telephone, mobile device, through virtual care, or in “the field.”
 These interactions should be documented in the medical record.

 In a catastrophe, many patients may require hospitalization and even critical care and life support.
 Hospitals may quickly become challenged to provide care in all cases, resulting in some very ill patients being managed in the community.
 Doctors may well face challenges treating such patients.
 They may be asked to perform functions that are not part of their usual practice.
 They would be expected to act in a professional manner, doing what is reasonable under such exceptional circumstances.

 A key principle for physicians to remember is their professional obligation requires them to act in the best interests of their patients.
 Physicians should make reasonable attempts to obtain medical care for their patients even in a time of scarce resources.
 As always, documentation by physicians of the facts and circumstances of each case and their rationale for the medical decisions should be a priority for patient care.
 This would be invaluable in the event of medical-legal developments in the future when memories may have faded about working conditions at the time.